zdharma-continuum/zinit/README.md

 ```

 Content of Ice-modifier is simply put into `"..."`, `'...'`, or `$'...'`.
 No need for `":"` after
 Ice-mod name.
-This way editors like `vim` and `emacs` will highlight contents of Ice modifiers.
+This way editors like `vim` and `emacs` will highlight contents of Ice-modifiers.

 ### as"command"